6 Ways Home Automation Systems Save You Money

 2. Break-In Prevention and Porch Pirate Notification

-According to the FBI, there are approximately 2.5 million household burglaries each year.
+According to the latest available stats from the FBI, there are approximately 1.1 million household burglaries each year.
 A break-in and burglary could cost you thousands.
 The same goes for porch piracy, a costly trend that has dramatically increased as online shopping needs have increased.

 Smart home security systems enable you to see and monitor your home remotely, usually through the use of an app on your phone.
 You can lock your doors from thousands of miles away and be notified of possible porch pirates before they rob you of your latest deliveries.